 - Business Risk can be disclosed by the difference in net operating income and net cash flows.
 In contrast to Financial Risk, which can be disclosed by the difference in the return of equity shareholders.

-Risk and Return are closely interrelated as you have heard many times that if you do not bear risk you will not get any profit.
+Risk and Return are closely interrelated as you have heard many times that if you do not bear the risk, you will not get any profit.
 Business Risk is a comparatively bigger term than Financial Risk; even financial risk is a part of the business risk.
 Financial Risk can be ignored, but Business Risk cannot be avoided.
 The former is easily reflected in EBIT while the latter can be shown in EPS of the company.